Tutorials

 - Citing Sources

-Note to students: Look for ResearchPath Tutorial quizzes in your Canvas course.
+Note to Students: Look for ResearchPath Tutorial quizzes in your Canvas course.

-Note to instructors: If you want to import the module links and quizzes into your Canvas course, go to the Canvas Commons module ResearchPath.
+Note to Instructors: If you want to import the module links and quizzes into your Canvas course, go to the Canvas Commons module ResearchPath.
 Click on the “Import/Download” button to insert it into your course.
 This Importing Course Content from Canvas Commons video may be useful.
 Contact Spencer Jardine or Alyssa Marquez for further assistance.

 The Library of Congress Call Number System